Emmanuel913-sketch/Global-Electric-Vehicle-sales-trends-from-2010-2024/README.md

 # Global Electric Vehicle Sales trends from 2010-2024

 **Global EV sales trends 2010 - 2024** seeks to analyse sales and stock data of electric vehicles trend globally.
-By analysing the trend in EV adoption per region or even per country, helps the businesses (EV manufacturers to car dealerships) to understand which regions of the world are purchising more EVs and in what type of vehicle mode.
+By analysing the trend in EV adoption per region or even per country, helps the businesses (EV manufacturers to car dealerships) to understand which regions of the world are purchasing more EVs and in what type of vehicle mode.
 This project will help businesses to predict future EV sales, for example by 2035, using the insights gained from this data that covers 2010 to 2024.
 By understanding factors like vehicle mode and count per region helps businesses to make decisions on whether to invest in EVs in a particular region or not.
-It also helps gorvenment authorities whether to invest in EV infrastructure or not infrastructure, like charging points.
-This project will help vehicle manufacturers to predict adoption of EVs by 2035 by the insights gained in trends from 2010-2024 data.
+It also helps gorvenment authorities whether to invest in EV infrastructure or not, like charging stations.
+This project will help vehicle manufacturers to predict adoption of EVs by different regions by the yeaar 2035 and beyond.
+The predictions are achieved by the use of insights gained from the 2010-2024 data.
-The manufacturers would also gain understanding on which EV type is more trendig between BEV, PHEV or HEV segments in which regions for better decision making.
-Th ibsights gained from data analysis and visualisations is achieved using different methods.
+The manufacturers would also gain understanding on which EV type is more trendig between BEV, PHEV or HEV segments and in which regions for better decision making.
+The insights gained from data analysis and visualisations is achieved using different methods of analytics.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content
-* Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+* The data set contains 8 column variables with values column which refers to sales values for different types of vehicle modes and EV types.
+The data categories include region, category, parameter, mode, powertrain, year, unit and value.
+The data set is useful to understand global trends in EV sales.
+The data set is available in: https://www.kaggle.com/datasets/patricklford/global-ev-sales-2010-2024/data.

 ## Business Requirements
-* To
+* Identify long-term growth trends in the global EV market from 2010 to 2024.
+* Analyze regional adoption rates and key market drivers influencing sales.
+* Evaluate competitive landscape and top EV manufacturers over the years.
+* Predict future market trends using historical data and forecasting techniques.
+* Provide insights to optimize marketing strategies and sales initiatives.
+* Collect EV sales data from reliable sources (e.g., industry reports, government databases, manufacturer reports).
+* Categorize data by year, region, vehicle type (battery electric, hybrid, etc.), and manufacturer.
+* Collect data on government incentives and policy changes impacting EV adoption.

 ## Hypothesis and how to validate?
-* Hypothesis 1: The global sales of electric vehicles (EVs) have shown a consistent year-over-year increase from 2010 to 2024 and projected to continue the trend to 2035.
+* Hypothesis 1: The global sales of electric vehicles (EVs) have shown a consistent year-over-year increase from 2010 to 2024 and are projected to continue the trend to 2035.

-Validation: Perform a time series analysis on the annual EV sales data to identify trends and calculate the year-over-year growth rates.
+How to validate it: Perform a time series analysis on the annual EV sales data to identify trends and calculate the year-over-year growth rates.

+* Hypothesis 2: The adoption rate of electric vehicles varies significantly by region, influenced by factors such as economic development, infrastructure availability, and cultural attitudes towards sustainability.
+How to validate it: Perform a regional analysis of EV sales data, comparing adoption rates across different regions.
+Use statistical tests to determine if there are significant differences in adoption rates and identify the key factors influencing these differences.

+* Hypothesis 3: Battery electric vehicles (BEVs) have experienced higher growth rates compared to plug-in hybrid electric vehicles (PHEVs) and hybrid electric vehicles (HEVs) from 2010 to 2024.
+How to validate it: Analyze the sales data by powertrain (powertrain and value) to compare the growth rates of BEVs, PHEVs, and HEVs.
+Use trend analysis to identify which powertrain type has the highest growth rate.

+* Hypothesis 4: The mode of electric vehicles (e.g., passenger cars, buses, vans) influences their adoption rates, with passenger cars showing higher adoption rates compared to other modes.

+Validation Approach: Analyze the sales data by mode (mode and value) to compare the adoption rates of different vehicle modes.
+Use statistical tests to determine if there are significant differences in adoption rates between passenger cars and other modes.

 ## Project Plan
+* Kanban planning: The kanban project planning is used to plan for tasks and tracking of tasks as the project progresses.
+* Data Collection: Load the dataset from the Kaggle.
-* Outline the high-level steps taken for the analysis.
+* Save the file in the folder in the directory
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+* Data Cleaning: Handle missing values, check duplicates, and standardise formats.Processing, analysis and interpretation of data, some of the methods used are like df.info(), df.isnull().sum().
+* Data Transformation: Nothing to clean as the dataset had no duplicates or missing values.
+* Save the cleaned file in a new folder in the directory.
+* Analysis: Perform exploratory data analysis, trend analysis, and correlation analysis
+* Modeling: Predict EV sales through coming years.
+* Visualization: Build dashboards from Power Bi to present insights and predictions.

 ## The rationale to map the business requirements to the Data Visualisations
-* List your business requirements and a rationale to map them to the Data Visualisations
+* Identify long-term growth trends in the global EV market from 2010 to 2024.
+Visualization: Line charts showing annual EV sales over time.
+Rationale: Line charts are effective for displaying trends over time, making it easy to identify growth patterns and year-over-year changes.

+* Analyze regional adoption rates and key market drivers influencing sales.
+Visualization: Bar charts and heatmaps comparing EV sales across different regions.
+Rationale: Bar charts provide a clear comparison of sales volumes across regions, while heatmaps can highlight regions with higher or lower adoption rates, making it easier to identify key market drivers.

+* Evaluate competitive landscape and top EV manufacturers over the years.
+Visualization: Stacked bar charts or pie charts showing market share of top EV manufacturers.
+Rationale: Stacked bar charts and pie charts effectively display the distribution of market share among manufacturers, helping to evaluate the competitive landscape.

 ## Analysis techniques used
-* List the data analysis methods used and explain limitations or alternative approaches.
-* How did you structure the data analysis techniques.
-Justify your response.
-* Did the data limit you, and did you use an alternative approach to meet these challenges?
-* How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+* Data Analysis methods: In EDA methods like .value_counts() and df.describe() were used to analyse the data to understand the mean, median and standard deviation.
+* Data Analysis methods: Methods like Bar charts, Histograms, scatter plts and correlation heatmaps were utilised for furthet analysis.
+* Pandas, Matplot lib and Plotly were utilised to get high quality visualisations.
+* Use of AI Tools: ChatGPT was used for brainstorming business requirements and personification of the prompts.
+GitHub Copilot was used to prompt for hypotheses and improving code.

 ## Ethical considerations
-* Were there any data privacy, bias or fairness issues with the data?
+* There Were no any persal data that could have violated any data privacy, bias or fairness issues with the data and there was nothing to anonymise.
-* How did you overcome any legal or societal issues?
+* The data is within what is legally allowed from Kaggle.

 ## Dashboard Design
-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
-* Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
-* How were data insights communicated to technical and non-technical audiences?
-* Explain how the dashboard was designed to communicate complex data insights to different audiences.
+* Dashboarding was perfomed in Power Bi.
+Link:

 ## Unfixed Bugs
 * Please mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation are not valid reasons to leave bugs unfixed.